ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### network

-The `network` plugin also supports port declarations to check if a portnumber is valid or if the port is available to use. *(Michael Zronek)*
+The `network` plugin also supports port declarations to check if a port number is valid or if the port is available to use. *(Michael Zronek)*

 ### YAy PEG